spencertipping/bipolar/neurotransmitters.md

   + [MAO-B](https://en.wikipedia.org/wiki/Monoamine_oxidase_B), the enzyme that deactivates dopamine and phenethylamine
   + [Monoamine oxidase inhibitor](https://en.wikipedia.org/wiki/Monoamine_oxidase_inhibitor), antidepressants that work by deactivating MAO enzymes

+Note that AADC, the shared decarboxylase enzyme for both dopamine and serotonin, consumes B6 as a cofactor and is built using lysine.
+I naturally converge towards a high-lysine diet: lots of eggs, lean meat, Greek yogurt, that kind of thing.
+I'm experimenting with direct lysine supplementation to see if that changes my dietary preferences (I'm probably getting too many calories from protein).

+**TODO:** update with lysine supplementation results

 ## B vitamins: oddly relevant to neurotransmitters
 If I understand this correctly, vitamins A, C, D, E, and K2 have relatively minor roles in the brain to the extent that they apply at all.
 Some B vitamins, however, are cofactors for all kinds of enzymes directly involved in neurotransmitter production.